Oils Oils, Fats & Health

 Types of Fats

-Fats are a mixture of "fatty acids", which fall into several categories each of which has an impact on cholesterol and general health.
+Fats are a mixture of "fatty acids", which fall into several categories, each of which has an impact on cholesterol and general health.
 The nature of, and healthfulness of a particular fat or oil depends on the proportion among the fatty acids it is composed of.
 Our Oil Composition Chart provides an overview of the composition of many common oils.

 • Monounsaturated Fats (Omega-9) are found primarily in vegetable oils. particularly in olive oil and canola oil.
 They are liquid at room temperature, are reasonably resistant to rancidity, and are thought to reduce levels of LDL (bad) cholesterol in the blood, and may even help remove some cholesterol deposits from the arteries.
 Some studies have shown a reduction in colon cancer.
-All sides currently seem to agree that monounsaturated fats are a "good thing" though some say they should not be used at frying temperatures.
+All sides currently seem to agree that monounsaturated fats are a "good thing" though some factions hold they should not be used at frying temperatures.

 The Saturated Fat Controversy